This webinar originally occurred on August 5, 2021

-- Gain proficiency in the science of digital imaging and expand their knowledge of digital imaging techniques.
+- Attendees will gain proficiency in the science of digital imaging and expand their knowledge of digital imaging techniques.

-- Learn how to apply digital image processing techniques in the appropriate sequence for analysis and comparison.
+- Attendees will learn how to apply digital image processing techniques in the appropriate sequence for analysis and comparison.

-- Be able to explain the best practices of image processing to different audiences, including other examiners, investigators, and juries.
+- Attendees will be able to explain the best practices of image processing to different audiences, including other examiners, investigators, and juries.

 Funding for this Forensic Technology Center of Excellence webinar has been provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.